-The fact that AZERSU uses Ultra-Violett Filtration systems strongly indicates the need to enhance water quality as Ultra-Violett Filtration is expensive and certainly not used if not needed.
+The fact that AZERSU uses UF Filtration treatment systems strongly indicates the need to enhance water quality as this type of water treatment is expensive and certainly not used if not needed.
 This issue is most likely not solvable within Azerbaijan as 70% of the water resources come from neighbouring countries.
 Water pollution is expressed in high operational costs but can extent to long-term threats if heavy metals, aluminium and other substances deposit in sediments, infiltrate soil and accumulate over time.